-These three super simple venison recipes keep things basic, but still bring out the best.
+These three super simple venison recipes keep things basic, but still bring out the best in your wild game.

 Venison is full of protein and has less fat than most red meat, making it a great choice for those who want a tasty meal without the added calories.

-For those hunters and chefs who want a simple recipe for preparing a tasty venison meal, the following recipes offer a few simple options.
+For those hunters and chefs who want a simple recipe (without much cook time) for preparing a tasty venison meal, the following recipes offer a few simple options.

 Easy Venison Steaks

-Easy venison steaks are about as simple as it gets when it comes to preparing venison for a camp full of hungry hunters.
+This easy venison steak recipe about as simple as it gets when it comes to preparing venison for a camp full of hungry hunters.
 All you need is 15 minutes to fully prep and cook this tasty venison meal.

 - Mix 2 teaspoons of seasoning mix and 1 teaspoon each of garlic salt and onion salt in a small bowl.

-- Coat both sides of the steak with the seasonings evenly.
+- Coat both sides of the steak or venison backstrap with the seasonings evenly.